-Interbank offered rates ("IBORs"), such as the London Interbank Offered Rate ("LIBOR"), play a critical role in global financial markets, serving as reference rates for derivatives, financing and securities, and as parameters in the valuation of financial instruments.
+Interbank offered rates (IBORs), such as the London Interbank Offered Rate (LIBOR), play a critical role in global financial markets, serving as reference rates for derivatives, financing and securities, and as parameters in the valuation of financial instruments.

-In recent years, regulators, central banks and market participants have been working towards a transition to alternative risk-free benchmark reference rates ("RFRs") and market-led working groups in respective jurisdictions have recommended alternative risk-free reference rates, which are gradually being adopted in replacement of IBORs.
+In recent years, regulators, central banks and market participants have been working towards a transition to alternative risk-free benchmark reference rates (RFRs) and market-led working groups in respective jurisdictions have recommended alternative risk-free reference rates, which are gradually being adopted in replacement of IBORs.

-In response to the uncertainty about the long-term viability of these benchmark rates, and LIBOR in particular, the International Accounting Standards Board has established a project to consider the financial reporting implications of the reform.
+In response to the uncertainty about the long-term viability of these benchmark rates, and LIBOR in particular, the International Accounting Standards Board (IASB) has established a project to consider the financial reporting implications of the reform.
 The transition from IBORs is expected to have an impact on various elements of financial instrument accounting, including hedge accounting, as well as fair value methodologies and disclosures.

-BNM has announced the launch of the Malaysia Overnight Rate ("MYOR") as the new alternative risk-free benchmark reference rates ("RFRs") for Malaysia and the MYOR will run in parallel to the existing Kuala Lumpur Interbank Offered Rate ("KLIBOR") with periodic reviews to ensure that the financial benchmark rates remain robust and reflective of an active underlying market.
-The Group and the Bank will also discontinue the publication of the 2-month and 12-month KLIBOR tenors, which are the least referenced rates in the market for financial contracts, on 1 January 2023.
-The remaining one-, three- and six-month KLIBOR tenors, which continue to reflect an active underlying market, will be reviewed in the second half of 2022.
+BNM has announced the launch of the Malaysia Overnight Rate (MYOR) as the new alternative risk-free benchmark reference rates (RFRs) for Malaysia and the MYOR will run in parallel to the existing Kuala Lumpur Interbank Offered Rate (KLIBOR) with periodic reviews to ensure that the financial benchmark rates remain robust and reflective of an active underlying market.
+The Group and the Bank have discontinued the publication of the 2- and 12-month KLIBOR tenors, which are the least referenced rates in the market for financial contracts, on 1 January 2023.
+The remaining one-, three- and six-month KLIBOR tenors, will continue to reflect an active underlying market.